DanRosauer/phylospatial/README.md

 # phylospatial
 Scripts to do interesting things with phylogenetic trees and spatial data

-Just added:

 * R scripts to calculate Phylogenetic Endemism including sample scripts and data

-Coming soon:
+And just added:

-* Python scripts to model the distribution of intraspecific lineages, to go with our forthcoming paper in PlosOne
+* Python scripts to estimate the distribution of intraspecific lineages, to go with our paper in PlosOne
+  Warning: this section is not [yet] guaranteed to be user friendly, but feedback welcome

 Dan Rosauer<p>
 dan.rosauer@anu.edu.au<p>
 https://sites.google.com/site/danielrosauer<p>

-21 March 2015
+6 November 2015